ZstGAN: An Adversarial Approach for Unsupervised Zero-Shot Image-to-Image Translation: Introduction

 Image-to-image translation tasks \cite{isola2016image,zhu2017unpaired}, which aim at learning mappings that can convert an image among different domains while preserving the main representations of the input images, have been widely investigated in recent years.
 Existing image-to-image translation usually works on the following setting: Given $M$ domains of interests, denoted as $\mathcal{X}_1,\mathcal{X}_2,\cdots\mathcal{X}_M$ where $M\ge2$, the objective is to learn mappings $f_{ij}:\mathcal{X}_i\mapsto\mathcal{X}_j$, where $i\ne j$.
 After obtaining these $f_{ij}$'s, we can achieve the translations among these $M$ domains.
 Specially, many models have been proposed for the setting $M=2$ like CycleGAN~\cite{zhu2017unpaired}, DiscoGAN~\cite{kim2017learning}, etc and for the setting $M>2$ like StarGAN~\cite{choi2017stargan}.

 One limitation of existing models is, the $f_{ij}$'s can only achieve mappings among these given domains, without the generalization abilities to other unseen domains.
-That is, existing image-to-image translation models cannot translate an image from an unseen domain or to another unseen domain.
+That is, existing image-to-image translation models cannot translate an image from an unseen domain to another unseen domain.
 Take the bird translation shown in Figure \ref{fig:zst_inllustration} as an example.
 Assume a model $f$ is trained on domain $\mathcal{X}_1$, $\mathcal{X}_2$ and $\mathcal{X}_3$.
-Therefore, it is natural that $f$ can achieve translation among these three domains (see the upper half part of Figure~\ref{fig:zst_inllustration}), but $f$ cannot be applied to unseen domains $\mathcal{X}_4$, $\mathcal{X}_5$ and $\mathcal{X}_6$.
+Therefore, it is natural that $f$ can achieve translation among these three domains (see the upper half part of Figure~\ref{fig:zst_inllustration}), but $f$ cannot be applied to unseen domains $\mathcal{X}_4$, $\mathcal{X}_5$ and $\mathcal{X}_6$ (see the bottom half part of Figure~\ref{fig:zst_inllustration}).
 In practice, new image domains always come and it is impractical to train new translation models from scratch covering the new domains.
 Therefore we aim to generalize $f$ to unseen domains as shown in the bottom half part of Figure~\ref{fig:zst_inllustration}.

 Zero-Shot Learning (ZSL) ~\cite{lampert2009learning,norouzi2013zero,long2018zero} aims to recognize objects whose instances might not have been seen during training.
-In order to generalize to unseen classes, a common assumption in zero-shot learning assuming is that some side-information about the classes is available, such as class attributes or textual descriptions, which provides semantic information about the classes.
+In order to generalize to unseen classes, a common assumption in zero-shot learning is that some side-information about the classes is available, such as class attributes or textual descriptions, which provides semantic information about the classes.